See the Story Index for Wael Abdelgawad’s other stories.

 When I wasn’t at school or training Kali with Malik Sulawesi (Amiri’s dad), I was with Abdus-Samad, whether hanging out with his family at his home, accompanying him on trips to buy wholesale shoes in Los Angeles (he owned a shoestore), or visiting local prisons to distribute Islamic literature to the Muslim prisoners.
 He had an imposing but beautiful wife – also from Kosovo – and seven children, and his home was a way station for paroled prisoners, travelers, tablighi groups and fresh converts.

 The Imam became like a second father to me, and in time he confided in me much of his history – how he had immigrated to the USA in his teens and become a radical 70’s revolutionary, making bombs for a Weather Underground splinter group, until he was captured and sent to prison for ten years.
-It was there that he was exposed to Islam, for though he came from a nominally Muslim country, his homeland was under Communist rule when he left, and it was rare to meet anyone under the age of sixty who even knew how to pray.
+It was there that he was exposed to Islam, for though he came from a nominally Muslim country, his homeland had been under Communist rule when he grew up there, and it was rare to meet anyone under the age of sixty who even knew how to pray.

 Abdus-Samad finally accepted Islam during a two year stretch in solitary confinement, when he read the Quran cover-to-cover repeatedly.

 As Imam Abdus-Samad and I grew close, the Bosnian war was approaching a climax.
 The world was shocked by the Srebrenica massacre, while the siege of Sarajevo had reached crisis conditions.
-If the city fell to the Serbs, it would be a catastrophe.
+If the city fell to the Serbs it would be a catastrophe.
 At the same time the Chechen war was raging as the mujahideen struggled to drive out the Russian occupiers.
-I felt all of these crises deeply.
-My brothers and sisters were suffering while the world stood by, watching as Muslims were slaughtered, the way travelers on safari might watch hyenas tear apart an antelope.
+I felt all these crises deeply.
+My brothers and sisters were suffering while the world stood by, letting Muslims be slaughtered.
+Even Muslim nations simply watched from a distance the way travelers on safari might watch hyenas tear apart an antelope.

 Something had to be done.